 One treatment that many of our patients find useful in dealing with pain is our implantable neurostimulator, which uses gentle electrical currents to block pain signals.
 If you’re looking for a non-pharmaceutical treatment for your pain, talk to us about neurostimulation.

 Don’t let your joint pain get the best of you!
-Schedule an appointment today at Alliance Foot & Ankle Specialists.
+Contact us online to schedule an appointment today at Alliance Foot & Ankle Specialists.
 Call our Grapevine or Keller locations, and we’ll be happy to schedule your visit.